scnuhealthy/cnn_keras_captcha/README.md

 # Try yourself
 ## Environment
-My Environment is Mac with Anaconda.
-Anaconda should install the package tensorflow,keras and capthca.
+My Environment is Windows with Anaconda.
+Anaconda should install the package theano,keras and capthca.
 ## Run my program
 - get_captcha.py: Generate the sample captchas
 - captcha_train.py: Train the model